-Deloitte’s global neurodiversity inclusion strategy focuses on enablers of success – across the entire career life cycle.
+Deloitte’s global neurodiversity inclusion strategy focuses on enablers of success – across the entire career lifecycle.

 Neurodiversity inclusion at Deloitte

-At Deloitte, we recognise that everyone has personal strengths and things they struggle with, but for some people the variation between those strengths and challenges is more pronounced.
+At Deloitte, we recognize that everyone has personal strengths and things they struggle with, but for some people the variation between those strengths and challenges is more pronounced.
 Neurodiversity – also referred to as neurodivergence – is about the diversity of human minds; the range of differences in the ways people’s brains function and process information.
-Neurodiversity inclusion embraces and welcomes these differences and recognises that people who think in different ways bring strengths and advantages.
+Neurodiversity inclusion embraces and welcomes these differences and recognizes that people who think in different ways bring strengths and advantages.

 Our strategy is complemented by Deloitte’s global focus on fostering an inclusive workplace culture underpinned by respect.
 This focus includes Deloitte Global’s award-winning Can you see me? educational films, which feature stories of individuals from under-represented groups such as Delphine, an autistic person.

 “I felt like I was always having to play a part.
 To be someone else - just to fit in.”
 Listen to Delphine’s story and take a moment to walk in her shoes.